 There are many other amazing and useful coniferous forest plants in the Pacific Northwest.
 Get to know them today!

-For more information about coniferous forest plants, check out the following titles in our online nature store:
+For more information about coniferous forest plants, check out the following titles:

 - Plants of the Pacific Northwest Coast by Pojar and Mackinnon